Air Monitoring Equipment

 Disadvantages: The tubes are limited in the types of chemicals they can pick up.
 Certain chemicals can also interfere with the tubes and give false readings, so it is important to check for interferences.

 Continuous hand-held monitors come in a variety of shapes and sizes.
-They can vary from a relatively simple single-gas monitor to a complex datalogging four-gas monitor.
+They can vary from a relatively simple single-gas monitor to a complex datalogging multi-gas monitor.
 They all make a quantitative analysis that is displayed on a digital or analog readout.
 Some also have the capabilities to store information, which can be downloaded to a computer.

-This type of monitor is very similar to a hand-held electronic monitor, except it is mounted and an operator is not required.
+This type of monitor is very similar to a hand-held electronic monitor, except it is permanently mounted and an operator is not required.
 Fixed monitors use sensors similar to those of hand-held monitors.
-They often do not have a wide range of chemicals that they can monitor.
+They often do not have a wide selection of chemicals that they can monitor.
 This type of monitor ranges from a simple carbon monoxide monitor to a very expensive multisensory system.